Open-Agriculture/AgIsoStack-plus-plus/README.md

 I work full time and only develop on this project in my evenings.
 I have limited resources - no fancy VTs to test with or anything like that.
 You can help by becoming a github sponsor!
 Help me buy a Vector CANoe license so I can iterate faster!

-## IMPORTANT NOTE
-This project is currently in its infancy, and is *very much* a work in progress.
-I mean it!
-I would not use it yet until I finish the basic transport layer, add a bunch of docs and a bunch of testing!
-But...
-I do appreciate you stopping by and any feedback or PRs you might want to provide.

 ## Why does this project exist?
 As an engineer working on fully autonomous vehicles, one thing I often see developers and companies struggle with is using J1939 and ISO11783 CAN networks.
 Many vehicle OEMs have home-brewed "stacks" that are fragile and/or don't fully support basic things like address claiming and dynamic address arbitration, let alone a robust transport layer.
 Many commercial stacks can be very expensive, or don't have a favorable license for you to do your product integration.
 Even some open-source C++ J1939 stacks that I've seen take a very "non-ISO11783" approach to things, which makes layering things like the virtual terminal layer on top of them very difficult or inefficient.